cerner/fhir.cerner.com/content/millennium/r4/financial/charge-item.md

 ## Overview

-The resource ChargeItem describes the provision of healthcare provider products for a certain patient, therefore referring not only to the product, but containing in addition details of the provision, like date, time, amounts and participating organizations and persons.
+The ChargeItem resource describes the provision of healthcare provider products for a certain patient, therefore referring not only to the product, but containing in addition details of the provision, like date, time, amounts and participating organizations and persons.
-Main Usage of the ChargeItem is to enable the billing process and internal cost allocation.
+The main usage of the ChargeItem is to enable the billing process and internal cost allocation.

 The following fields are returned if valued: